 Sittin’ On The Dock Of The Bay

 Today, the Port of San Francisco has become a gathering place of another sort.
-While the boats still come and go, the Ferry Building Marketplace—a humming collection of restaurants and artisan food stalls—is both a destination for food-loving visitors and a part of everyday life for San Franciscans.
-And it’s here where your journey begins, assembling a picnic with the help of Boccalone Salumeria, Cowgirl Creamery, and Acme Bread, and renting a top-notch bike from Ferry Building Bike Rentals.
+While the boats still come and go, the Ferry Building Marketplace—a humming collection of restaurants and food stalls—is both a destination for food-loving visitors and a part of everyday life for San Franciscans.
+And it’s here where your journey begins, assembling a picnic with the help of Cowgirl Creamery and Acme Bread, and renting a top-notch bike from Ferry Building Bike Rentals.

 People In Motion, People In Motion